ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

   the types of dependent resources.
-For example, the fictitious property `pid:region` applying to entities in the PID domain depends on the network map in which the input PID entities have been defined; but the fictitious property `ipv4:region` does not depend on any information resource.
+For example, the fictitious property `pid:region` applying to entities in the PID domain depends on the network map in which the input PID entities have been defined; but the fictitious property `ipv4:region` applying to entities in IPv4 domain does not depend on any information resource.
-- Secondly, it sets a rule saying that in a property map, all provided property types MUST have the same dependency types.
-For example, `pid:region` and `ipv4:region` cannot be provided by an individual property map.
+- Secondly, it sets a rule saying that in a property map, all provided property types MUST have the same media types of dependent information resources (denoted as "dependency types" in short).
+For example, the fictitious property types `pid:region` and `ipv4:region` cannot be provided in the same property map, as they have different dependency types.
-- Finally, it identifies, in the IRD and Server responses, the sequence of information resources associated to all provided properties in a particular property map.
-If a property depends on some different information resources from other properties, the ALTO server should define a different property map to provide it.
-For example, the property `ipv4:pid` provided by a particular property map MUST depend on one and only one network map.
-If an ALTO server wants to provide `ipv4:pid` for PIDs defined in both network maps `net1` and `net2`, it MUST define two individual property maps.
+- Finally, it identifies, in the IRD and Server responses, the sequence of information resources associated to all provided properties of entities in a particular property map.
+In other words, the ALTO server MUST NOT mix properties depending on different resources into the same resources, even if they have the same dependency types.
+There are two kinds of examples:

+  - Assume there are a set of entities in IPv4 and IPv6 domain, and all of them have the property `pid`.
+The `pid` properties of entities in IPv4 domain depend on the network map `net1`, but the `pid` properties of entities in IPv6 domain depend on another network map `net2`.
+Although the property types `ipv4:pid` and `ipv6:pid` have the same dependency type sequence `["application/alto-networkmap+json"]`, the ALTO server cannot put them into the same property map.
+  - Assume there are a set of entities in IPv4 domain, and each of them have two `pid` properties.
+One `pid` property depends on the network map `net1`, the other `pid` property depends on another network map `net2`.
+To distinguish them, the ALTO server can provide two `resource-specific endpoint properties` called `pid.net1` and `pid.net2` for each IPv4 entities in the same endpoint property map.
+But using the property map service defined in this document, the ALTO server has to define two individual property maps.
+    Both property maps provide the property type `ipv4:pid`, but one depends on `net1` and the other one depends on `net2`.

 <!--
 This document takes a different approach.
 Instead of defining the dependency by